LuisMav23/LuisMav23/README.md

 ## How you doin?👋

-I am an undergraduate **Computer Engineering** student at Pamantasan ng Lungsod ng Maynila.
-Passionate about **Data Science and Machine Learning**, I am an active contributor to Data Science projects and an active leader in tech communities.
-I am also knowledgeable in **Back-End Software Development** and **Database Management**, I have experience building server-side RESTful APIs (Flask , Django, and Spring)and Database Architectures (Firebase, MongoDB, MySQL and SQLite).
-I have some experience in **Front-End Software Development** using React, Flutter, and QT.
-In addition, I am also interested in learning UI/UX principle, I have worked in numerous **UI/UX design** projects.
+I am an undergraduate Computer Engineering student at Pamantasan ng Lungsod ng Maynila with a passion for Machine Learning and Cloud Infrastructure.
+As an AWS Certified Cloud Practitioner, I have experience building cloud-based applications and creating CRUD solutions using Flask, Django, and NestJS.
+I am also proficient in Front-End frameworks like React/Next.js and Svelte/SvelteKit, and adept at designing database architectures.

+Beyond technical expertise, I am an active leader in tech communities, serving as the Data Science Lead for Google Developer Student Clubs PLM and founding AWS Cloud Clubs Haribon, where I currently serve as Captain.

 ## Get in Touch 📧